Kunti: Etymology

 The feminine epithet Kuntī (Sanskrit: कुन्ती) is a patronymic derivative, which the character acquired through her adoption by Kunti-bhoja.
 The epithet has its roots in the masculine noun Kunti (कुन्ति), which originally referred to a group of people.
 This ethnonym appears in classical Sanskrit texts such as the Kathaka Samhita, Pāṇini’s Aṣṭādhyāyī (4.1.176), and the Mahabharata.
 The male variant of the epithet is also used to denote rulers or princes of this lineage.

 Kunti's original name is Pṛthā (Sanskrit: पृथा).
 According to scholar Alf Hiltebeitel, this name means 'the Wide', evoking both the goddess Pṛthivī (lit. 'the Broad Earth') and the description of her as a girl with "wide eyes" in the Mahabharata (3.287.12), reinforcing a symbolic alignment with the vastness and nurturing aspect of the Earth.
 Madeleine Biardeau observes that while other prominent women in the epic—such as Gandhari ('Woman of Gāndhāra') and Madri ('Woman of Madra')—derive their identities from specific geographic regions, Kunti’s name Pritha links her to the Earth as a whole, not to any one territory.

 From a lexical standpoint, linguist Monier-Williams derives Pṛthā from the root pṛtha, related to pṛth, and suggest that it can also mean “the flat or palm of the hand', attested in texts such as the Śatapatha Brāhmaṇa.
 Building on this, sociologist Irawati Karve interpreted the name to suggest a physical characteristic, writing that it "shows that she was apparently a large big-boned girl".
-However, Lavanya Vemsani contests Karve’s interpretation, arguing that there is neither linguistic nor textual justification for linking the meaning "palm" to Kunti’s body type.
-Vemsani emphasizes that the Mahabharata explicitly describes Kunti as a woman of stunning beauty, and instead interprets the palm symbolism as reflecting her supportive hand and steadfast nature, aligning it with broader themes of motherhood and nurturing stability.
+However, Lavanya Vemsani contests Karve’s interpretation, arguing that there is neither linguistic nor textual justification for this since the Mahabharata explicitly describes Kunti as a woman of stunning beauty.